ShaunYearStrong/ShaunYearStrong.github.io/README.md

 ShaunYearStrong.github.io
 =========================

-Personal site, made with Jekyll and hosted on Github pages.
+Personal site, made with Jekyll and hosted on Github pages at shaunyearstrong.github.io